anabramos/getnailedwithdany/README.md

 <img src="media/documents/readme/logout.PNG" style="width: 30%" />

 ### Admin panel
-- The admin site panel gives the business owner and overview of all instances of the models crreatd for this project.
-It dispays all registered users, their details, and allows admin owner to make chages or delete these.
-The appointments section also gives thebusiness owner an overview of existing appoinments listed per date and the possibility to modify or cancel these appointments.
-Most importantly: Here is where the business owner can change the status of each appoointment from pendig to confirmed or denied.
-Lastly, in the services section of the admin panel the business owner can see the services that are currently available in the website and change or ddelete these so that the list on the front-end is up to date.
+- The admin site panel gives the business owner and overview of all instances of the models created for this project.
+It displays all registered users, their details, and allows admin owner to make changes or delete these.
+The appointments section also gives the business owner an overview of existing appointments listed per date and the possibility to modify or cancel these appointments.
+Most importantly: Here is where the business owner can change the status of each appointment from pending to confirmed or denied.
+Lastly, in the services section of the admin panel the business owner can see the services that are currently available in the website and change or delete these so that the list on the front-end is up to date.

 <img src="media/documents/readme/admin-django.PNG" style="width: 30%" />